 “The openness to being and sense of camaraderie didn’t change after our need went away,” says Aaron.
 “When we reached a point where we no longer needed additional writing support, rather than feeling animosity or getting a sales pitch, we heard ‘we understand your needs and are here if you need us in the future.’”

 When it comes to hiring multiple freelance writers in a short period of time, it’s imperative to clearly define your objectives.
 You must also have a plan for empowering them to do their best work.
 This sets both sides up for success and minimizes any future challenges or frustrations.
 Inviting open dialogue throughout the course of the partnership is also necessary.
 Doing so equips your writer with the resources needed to do their job well.
 It also gives you the green light to provide honest feedback.

 If you’re a company like WDWC and experience an urgent need to engage outside teams, having a conversation about your financial and quality standards is a must.
 This eliminates any confusion around bulk delivery versus maximum effectiveness.
 Any true partnership leaves room for asking questions, coaching, and continual improvement.
 When there is a clear understanding of each other’s needs and expectations, your ability to grow at warp speed will seem nearly effortless.

-We Do Web Content is a content marketing firm that specializes in providing customized web content writing and marketing solutions for law firms, small businesses and other professionals.
+We Do Web Content is a content marketing firm that specializes in providing customized web content writing and marketing solutions for law firms, small businesses, and other professionals.
 They learn about each client’s business and target market in order to create content that increases their website’s traffic and search engine placement.
 The company’s mission is to identify the right target audience(s) and tailor content to connect and convert visitors to clients.
-WDWC is the right solution for small- to medium-sized businesses who do not have the time or resources to create and maintain their company’s website, SEO, content, or PR strategies.
-For more information, visit wedowebcontent.com.
+WDWC is the right solution for small- to medium-sized businesses that do not have the time or resources to create and maintain their company’s website, SEO, content, or PR strategies.
+For more information, visit wedoweb.com.